qdo1010/SRPM_GPM/README.md

 # SRPM_GPM
-This repo contains the official implementation for [A Feature-based Generalizable Prediction Model for Both Perceptual and Abstract Reasoning](https://arxiv.org/abs/2403.05641)
+This repo contains the official implementation of [A Feature-based Generalizable Prediction Model for Both Perceptual and Abstract Reasoning](https://arxiv.org/abs/2403.05641)

 The stimulus dataset is contained in images/ folder